A-Roucher/a-roucher.github.io/index.md

 ---
 permalink: /
 layout: archive
-title: "Welcome, traveller!"
+title: "Welcome!"
 author_profile: true
 ---

 Welcome to my blog!
 My name is Aymeric Roucher.
-I'm a Machine Learning Engineer.
+I'm a Machine Learning Engineer, interested in NLP and Climate, and hoping to reconcile these two interests one day.